PalisadoesFoundation/talawa-api/INSTALLATION.md

 <br/>

-## Changing the port on which talawa-api runs
+## Changing default talawa-api port

 If port `4000` is not free on your system you can pass a custom environment variable named `PORT` to the script to make it use a different port on your system's localhost.
 Here's the syntax for it:-